cloudnative-pg/cloudnative-pg/docs/src/index.md

 ## Supported Kubernetes distributions

+Each minor release of CloudNativePG is designed to work with a range of Kubernetes versions, usually the ones supported by the CNCF at the time the minor version was first released.

-CloudNativePG requires Kubernetes 1.22 or higher.
-For more information, please refer to the ["Supported releases"](supported_releases.md) page.
+Please refer to the ["Supported releases"](supported_releases.md) page for details.

 ## Container images